anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

      - Supported via a CNI Network Plugin that supports Network Policies
      - Supported via a CNI Network Plugin that supports Network Policies
    * - Traffic patterns symmetry (infra.net.cfg.006)
-     - Depends on CNI plugin used
+     - Depends on the CNI plugin that is being used
-     - Depends on CNI plugin used
+     - Depends on the CNI plugin that is being used
    * - Centrally administrated and configured (inf.ntw.03)
-     - Supported via Kubernetes API Server
+     - Supported via the Kubernetes API Server
-     - Supported via Kubernetes API Server
+     - Supported via the Kubernetes API Server
    * - Dual stack IPv4 and IPv6 for Kubernetes workloads (inf.ntw.04)
      - Supported via the additional CNI plugin
      - Supported